canalplus/rx-player/doc/terms.md

 RxPlayer's Buffer can describe two things, depending on the context:

-  - the part of a code downloading [media segments](#segment) and doing what is needed to play them.
+  - modules in the RxPlayer downloading [media segments](#segment) and doing what is needed to play them.

-  - The content downloaded (and thus "bufferized") itself.
+  - The part in the browser storing the segments downloaded, waiting for it to be decoded.